xenobiasoft/depenmock/README.md

 ### Registering Mocked Dependencies

-The testing framework will automatically create mock dependencies for you.
-But you can get a reference to a mock dependency so you can set up methods to return canned data (a stub), or if you need to verify interactions with the dependency (a spy).
+DepenMock's testing framework automatically creates mock dependencies, but you can obtain a reference to a mock dependency to set up methods to return predefined data (stub) or to verify interactions with the dependency (spy).

 **Creating a stub**